keptenkurk/Mobotix-tools/README.md

 are different (this might cause seriouw trouble)
 -v  or  --verify     = Do not program but just show resulting merged commandfile -f  or  --fileout    = filename of file to write output to.
-Just for checking later on
+Just for checking later on -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -o  or  --verbose    = Show cURL verbose
+-t  ot  --timeout    = Override timeout (default 60 seconds)
 ```
 Configuration changes could be easily made by backing up config files, changing them with a
 text editor and restoring the result.
 Using MxPgm this is even easier.